 Despite the small honey production, the plant provides a steady honey harvest.
-This may vary though, depending on whether the bees harvest from wild berries or from fields cultivated for commercial production.
+This may vary, depending on whether the bees harvest from wild berries or fields cultivated for commercial production.

-Several honey producers transport colonies to an area with dense blackberries in the spring of the year.
+Several honey producers transport colonies of bees to an area with dense blackberries in the spring of the year.
 This enables them to get a yield of this raw honey.

 Honeybees are extremely vital to blackberries.
 When the fruits fail to develop, it may be due to inadequate pollinator visits.
 In some instances, changes in weather conditions, however minor, can reduce pollination activities, thereby reducing the quality of its fruits.